-More importantly, when you want to trim the pubes, you need tools that can handle tight curls.
+More importantly, when you want to trim the pubes, you need tools to handle tight curls.
 They effectively make the hair much denser.
 Your crotch shaver or razor might have to cut through the same hair more than once as it doubles over.
 Combined with coarseness, these are important things to consider.

-We’ll talk about why in a minute, but before that, does it matter that your pubes are a different color?
-It really doesn’t.
-While every other unique aspect of groin hair affects care and maintenance, color is not a big deal — unless you’re dying your pubes to make them less gray, but that’s a whole different can of worms.
+We'll talk about why in a minute, but does it matter that your pubes are a different color?
+It really doesn't.
+While every other unique aspect of groin hair affects care and maintenance, color is not a big deal — unless you're dying your pubes to make them less gray, but that's a whole different can of worms.

 So, Why Are Pubes Different?

 Let's get to the question that is burning deep within you.
 Why are pubes so weird?
 What makes them tick?
 Scientists study many things, but it turns out that this essential question isn't that high on the list of things doctors study.
 There is no definitive answer as to why pubes are pubic.
 That said, there are some experts with some compelling ideas.
 We curated some of the most likely and some of the most fun theories we could find.

 Some urologists theorize that curly pubic hair is better at trapping pheromones.

 Think about it.
 In a time before clothing, human beings were more primitive and instinctual.
 Mating probably had a lot more to do with nonverbal communication and things like pheromones.
 A healthy waft would signal that a person is physiologically ready to mate, and a tight patch of curly pubes could help broadcast the signal.